 Participants will expand their theoretical knowledge of curriculum and course design as well as increase their practical skills in key stages of the curriculum and course design process.
 The four sessions in this symposium, in the order in which they are scheduled, are:

 1. Choose Your Style from Research-Backed Teaching Methodologies: What do B.O.P.P.P.S., Merrill’s First Principles of Instruction, and Gagne’s Nine Events of Instruction have in common?
 Participants will explore these, and other research-backed teaching methodologies as possible choices in the methodology step of their curriculum design process.
-The session will include practice components for participants to try different styles to determine their own method for effective teaching.
+The 90-minute session will include practice components for participants to try different styles to determine their own method for effective teaching.

 2. Designing Curriculum for an Online and Blended World: Do you develop online or blended curriculum?
 Do you teach online or blended classes?
 Are you interested in learning more about online and blended education?
-In this interactive symposium, we’ll identify the stages of curriculum design and how they apply to these learning environments.
+In this three-hour interactive symposium, we’ll identify the stages of curriculum design and how they apply to these learning environments.
 We’ll also explore some online and blended classes created to demonstrate how the design process can be applied to any ESL-related curriculum.

 Teaching Intercultural Communication Symposium: